Home > Recipes > Healthy Cabbage Rolls (Gluten And Dairy Free, Balanced-Protein)

 • When baking in the oven, it’s important to cover the baking dish tightly, a tight fitting lid is the best.
 It will not allow the vapors to escape.

-• Soak the rice overnight, besides removing the impurities and contaminants it will also “puff” the rice and make it cook faster.
+• Soak the rice overnight, besides removing the impurities it will also “puff” and make it cook faster.

-• For the best tasting and healthier cabbage rolls, use the leaves of a pickled cabbage head (like sauerkraut).
+• For the best tasting cabbage rolls, use the leaves of a pickled cabbage head (like sauerkraut).

 Nutrition